open-mmlab/mmaction2/docs/config_localization.md

 # Config System for Action localization

-We incorporate modular and inheritance design into our config system, which is convenient to conduct various experiments.
+We incorporate modular design into our config system, which is convenient to conduct various experiments.

 ## An Example of BMN